MicrosoftDocs/well-architected/well-architected/resiliency/business-metrics.md

 ## Workload availability targets

-Are availability targets such as service-level agreements (SLAs), service-level indicators (SLIs), and service-level objectives (SLOs) defined for the application or key scenarios?
+Are availability targets, such as service-level agreements (SLAs), service-level indicators (SLIs), and service-level objectives (SLOs), defined for the application or key scenarios?

 Understanding customer availability expectations is vital to reviewing overall operations for the application.
 For instance, if a customer wants an application SLO of `99.999%`, the level of inherent operational activity required by the application is going to be far greater than if an SLO of `99.9%` is the goal.